bholloway/omit-tilde-webpack-plugin/README.md

 ## Ratonale

 In some cases (e.g. SASS `@import` statements) Webpack requires you to indicate modules by using a tilde (`~`) prefix.
-This is usually required because the import syntax is ambiguous in the given language.
+Tilde is necessary to resolve an ambiguous import syntax in the given language.

 You should use the tilde as best practice.
 However you may need this plugin while you migrate **legacy code** in which tilde was not used.